2022–23 FC Barcelona season: February

-On 1 February, Barcelona got a 2–1 away win against Real Betis, with Raphinha and Robert Lewandowski scoring a goal each.

-On 5 February, the team defeated Sevilla 3–0 to move eight points clear at the top of the league table.
+On 1 February, Barcelona got a 1–2 away win against Real Betis, with Raphinha and Robert Lewandowski scoring a goal each.
+Four days later, the team defeated Sevilla 3–0 to move eight points clear at the top of the league table.
 Jordi Alba, Gavi and Raphinha got on the scoresheet with a goal each.

-On 12 February, Barcelona beat Villarreal 1–0 away, thanks to a goal from Pedri.

-On 16 February, Barcelona drew 2–2 against Manchester United at the Camp Nou in the first leg of the Europa League knockout round play-offs, with Marcos Alonso and Raphinha scoring for the team.
+On 12 February, Barcelona beat Villarreal 0–1 away, thanks to a goal from Pedri.
+Four days later, Barcelona drew 2–2 against Manchester United at the Camp Nou in the first leg of the Europa League knockout round play-offs, with Marcos Alonso and Raphinha scoring for the team.

 On 19 February, the team won 2–0 against Cádiz, thanks to goals from Sergi Roberto and Robert Lewandowski.

-On the away leg of the Europa League knockout round play-offs at Old Trafford on 23 February, Barcelona suffered a 2–1 loss against Manchester United and exited the tournament with a 4–3 aggregate score.
+Four days later, on the away leg of the Europa League knockout round play-offs at Old Trafford, Barcelona suffered a 2–1 loss against Manchester United and exited the tournament with a 4–3 aggregate score.
 Robert Lewandowski scored the only goal for the team.
 Barcelona ended the month with a shock 1–0 defeat away to Almería on 26 February.